B.S.M.E. in Mechanical Engineering

 Specific requirements for the B.S.M.E. include Writ 100, Writ 101, or Hon 101; Writ 102, Liba 102 or Hon 102; Math 261-264, Math 353; Chem 105, 106, 115, 116; Phys 211, 212, 221, 222; Csci 251; Econ 310; Engr 309, 310 or Math 375, 312, 313, 314, 321, 323, 330, 360, 361, 420, 553; M E 101, 201, 324, 325, 401, 402, 416, 419, 426, 428, 438.
 One technical elective must be chosen from Thermal/Fluid Elective including M E 406, 529 or Engr 551.
 A second technical elective must be chosen from Design Elective (includes 1 hour of design): M E 406, 417, 418, 422, 523, 524, 526, 527, 531, 534, 535, 538, 540, 541, 555 or Engr 559.
 A third technical elective must be chosen from any of the Thermal/Fluid Elective courses, Design Elective courses or Other Electives including M E 417, 418, 421, 521, 522, 523, 524, 529, 530, 532, 533, 537, 543, Engr 410, 515, 558, 559, 585, 590, 593.

-Freshmen may directly enroll in mechanical engineering with an ACT Math score of at least 25 (or SAT equivalent) and 3.0 high school core GPA.
-Students transferring to ME from other majors or other institutions must have a 2.25 cumulative GPA as well as 25 ACT Math score or B in MATH 125 or higher math class.
+Freshmen may directly enroll in B.S.M.E. with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
+Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Tamara Crawford (02) started her career at Lockheed Martin Aeronautics in 2003.
 She has held numerous positions at Lockheed and has since received the National Black Engineer of the Year Award.